PrashantKannoji/Mind-Reader/README.md

 # Mind-Reader
-Guesses the Number you are thinking.
+A fun game, which guesses the number you are thinking.